Frugal Idea: Collecting and Saving Seeds

 Tammy

-I’m just a country girl loving my geeky life with my wonderful husband, always taking pictures, getting my hands dirty in the garden, being crafty, exploring with travels and enjoying all this on a budget.
+I’m just a country girl loving my geeky life, always taking pictures, getting my hands dirty in the garden, exploring with travels, and enjoying thrifting.
 But above all, living my faith as a child of God!

 Read more about me and check out my media kit.
 Our Privacy Policy